Tatiana Dettlaff: Career

-After graduating, Detlaff briefly worked in the embryological laboratory of Prof. Alexei Alexeivich Zavarzin, who was best known for his research on the evolutionary and comparative aspects of histology.
-He had moved from Leningrad to Moscow with his department and wanted Prof. Filatov to head the Laboratory of Experimental Embryology at All-Union Institute Experimental Medicine.
-Unfortunately, the laboratory shuttered within a year, and Detlaff transferred to the Institute of Evolutionary Morphology, USSR Academy of Sciences in 1939 after Prof. Ivan Schmalhausen hired her as a supemumerary research worker.
+After graduating, Detlaff briefly worked in the embryological laboratory of Alexei Zavarzin, who was best known for his research on the evolutionary and comparative aspects of histology.
+He had moved from Leningrad to Moscow with his department and wanted Filatov to head the Laboratory of Experimental Embryology at All-Union Institute Experimental Medicine.
+Unfortunately, the laboratory shuttered within a year, and Detlaff transferred to the Institute of Evolutionary Morphology, USSR Academy of Sciences in 1939 after Ivan Schmalhausen hired her as a supemumerary research worker.

-During the Second World War, Detlaff evacuated from Moscow to Chuvashia and then Kazakhstan, where she worked at the Laboratory of Developmental Dynamics run by Prof. Mikhail Zavadovsky at the Kazakh branch of the USSR Academy of Sciences.
+During the Second World War, Detlaff evacuated from Moscow to Chuvashia and then Kazakhstan, where she worked at the Laboratory of Developmental Dynamics run by Mikhail Zavadovsky at the Kazakh branch of the USSR Academy of Sciences.
 Here, she studied multiple pregnancy of sheep, visiting state and collective farms to introduce shepherds and zoo technicians to Zavadovsky's method of obtaining polycarpous farm animals in sheep husbandry.

 In 1943, Dettlaff returned to Moscow with her father and son; her son died soon after.
-Later, she started working on her doctoral dissertation under the guidance of Prof. Schmalhausen.
+Later, she started working on her doctoral dissertation under the guidance of Schmalhausen.
 By late-1947, Dettlaff had completed the first volume of her thesis Structure and Properties of Ectoderm, Chordamesoderm, and their Derivatives in Different Species of Anamnia exploring the history of the theory of germ layers.
 She defended her thesis before the VASKHNIL (Soviet Academy of Agricultural Sciences) in early-1948, however, the confirmation of her degree was postponed after Lysenko prohibited the study of genetics in the USSR.
 The laboratories of Schmalhausen and Dragomirov, where she worked, were closed.

 The rise of Lysenkoism resulted in the persecution of around 3,000 biologists, and Dettlaff believed her "dismissal was imminent."
-During this time, she struggled to find work; her and fellow-scientist Anna Ginsburg were told they cannot be hired even as technicians at the Laboratory of Farm Animals because of their "ideological mistakes."
+During this time, she struggled to find work; her and fellow-scientist Anna Ginsburg were informed that they cannot be hired as technicians at the Laboratory of Farm Animals because of their "ideological mistakes."
 When the remaining laboratories of the former Institute of Experimental Biology and Evolutionary Morphology were merged, Prof. Vasiliĭ Vasil'evich Popov invited them to his laboratory.
-The laboratory was headed by Prof. Filatov's until his death 1943 after which Prof. Popov had taken over.
-Dettlaff and Ginsburg proposed a study the "development of the sturgeon fish with special reference to their artificial reproduction and breeding."
+The laboratory was headed by Filatov until his death 1943, after which Popov took over.
+Dettlaff and Ginsburg proposed a study on the "development of the sturgeon fish with special reference to their artificial reproduction and breeding."
 They were later joined by biologist Alexander Zotin.
 Their study initiated a widespread trend of developmental biology studies focusing on the morphology and physiology of the sturgeon fish, oocyte maturation, and the relative criteria of biological time.
-Dettlaff recalls that while artificial breeding of sturgeon fish was important, many researchers at the time, including embryologists, cytologists, morphologists, ichthyologists, biochemists, and molecular biologists, became more involved in this field because they had to pursue alternative study streams after Lysenko's campaign against genetic research.
-This renewed focus on the development of artificial reproduction in sturgeon fish allowed Dettlaff's team to propose numerous recommendations and instructions, and write manuals and monographs.
+Dettlaff recalls that while artificial breeding of sturgeon fish was important, many researchers at the time, including embryologists, cytologists, morphologists, ichthyologists, biochemists, and molecular biologists, became more involved in the field because they were forced to consider alternative study streams after Lysenko's campaign against genetic research.
+This renewed focus on the development of artificial reproduction in sturgeon fish allowed Dettlaff's team to propose numerous recommendations and instructions, as well as write manuals and monographs.